shramish2057/PRYSMMapGUI/README.md

 Introduction
 ---------------------------
-PRYSM Map GUI is exptended upon the source code of https://github.com/sylvia-dee/PRYSM/tree/v0.1.
+PRYSM Map GUI is extended upon the source code of https://github.com/sylvia-dee/PRYSM/tree/v0.1.
 A new folder "prysm_map_gui" is added to the codebase and complete work of development of graphical user interface and integration has been carried out in this folder.

 Folder Structure (prysm_map_gui)
 ---------------------------